evidentart/evidentart/README.md

 - ⚡ Fun fact: **My favorite subject in school is Biology!**

-- 📫 How to reach me: aliakcin dot vs at gmail dot com
+- 📫 How to reach me: akcin dot alii at gmail dot com

 - 💻 **Passionate about coding, committed to collaboration, and constantly striving for improvement!**